hibri/go-mindstorms/README.md

 Auto Login + Launcher
 ---------------------

 We can configure the EV3 to automatically log in to a program launcher at boot.
-The [GoEV3 Launcher](https://github.com/mattrajca/GoEV3-Launcher) will prompt us to run any Go program found in the `GOPATH/bin` directory.
-First, edit `/etc/login.defs`:
+The [GoEV3 Launcher](https://github.com/ldmberman/GoEV3-Launcher) will prompt us to run any Go program found in the `GOPATH/bin` directory.

-	nano /etc/login.defs

-Add the following line: `NO_PASSWORD_CONSOLE tty1:tty2:tty3:tty4:tty5:tty6`

-Now let's edit `/etc/inittab`:

-	nano /etc/inittab

-Find a line similar to `1:2345:respawn:/sbin/getty 38400 tty1` and change it to:

-	1:2345:respawn:/sbin/getty --autologin root 38400 tty1

-The EV3 will now automatically log in at boot.
-Next, we need to obtain the GoEV3 Launcher:
+We need to obtain the GoEV3 Launcher:

-	cd ~/gocode/src/github.com/mattrajca
+	cd ~/gocode/src/github.com/ldmberman
-	wget -O Launcher.tar.gz --no-check-certificate https://github.com/mattrajca/GoEV3-Launcher/archive/master.tar.gz
+	wget -O Launcher.tar.gz --no-check-certificate https://github.com/ldmberman/GoEV3-Launcher/archive/master.tar.gz
 	tar -xf Launcher.tar.gz
 	mv GoEV3-Launcher-master Launcher
 	rm Launcher.tar.gz